I Said Something Stupid in Class

 My earlier verbalization did not warrant beating myself up.
 It certainly didn’t warrant feelings of being unworthy of love and belonging.
 Putting my experience in light of these definitions, considerations, and discussion allowed me to examine my feelings of shame and ultimately release this unnecessary emotion.
 I would like to invite readers to do similarly and also know that they are not alone when experiencing shame, embarrassment, or feeling “stupid”.

-Amy Gordon is a first year student at Southwestern College, and already knows a thing or two about “Transforming Consciousness through Education”… Fast Learner, I guess…
+Amy Gordon is a student at Southwestern College, and already knows a thing or two about “Transforming Consciousness through Education”… She’s a Fast Learner…